 From Downtown St. Augustine to the Fountain of Youth to Ripley’s Believe It or Not, there is a lot to see in America’s oldest city!
 How to make sure you don’t miss anything?
 Hop aboard the Old Town Trolley and hop off at various stops to check out all the cool things to do in St. Augustine.

-Old Town Trolley’s Hop On Hop Off Tour is the perfect way to maximize your time and get around, all while learning about this historical destination.
-Narrated by awesome tour guides, the trolley stops at 22 locations around the city of St. Augustine.
+Old Town Trolley’s Hop On Hop Off St. Augustine Tour is the perfect way to maximize your time and get around, all while learning about this historical destination.
+Narrated by the driver/tour guide, the trolley stops at 22 locations around the city of St. Augustine.
 You can easily explore St. Augustine attractions, museums, beaches, historic sites, shops and restaurants.

 9. Enjoy Some Beach Time